If your content development is an afterthought, you’re doing it wrong.

 blog-traffic

-Both sites utilized a content marketing strategy employing these five steps for content development: finding, validating, creating, promoting and optimizing an idea.
+Both sites utilized a content marketing strategy that employed our five steps for effective content development: analyzing, strategizing, creating, promoting, and optimizing.

 What is Content Development?